-The investment consultant collected emissions for scope 1, 2 and 3 for all of the Scheme's assets which is an improvement from last year's disclosure, although note that some data for the Scheme's illiquid assets is lagged as at 31 December 2022.
+The investment consultant collected emissions for scope 1, 2 and 3 for all of the Scheme's assets although note that some data for the Scheme's illiquid assets is lagged as at 31 December 2023.

-The Trustee uses best endeavours to make as full a disclosure as it can, subject to overriding constraints of reasonable time and cost for doing so.
+The Trustee uses best endeavours to make as full a disclosure as it can, subject to overriding constraints of reasonable time and cost for doing so via its investment consultant.
 The Trustee is actively working with its investment managers to continue to improve the quality of the data supplied for these purposes over time.